 Who does it benefit?

-Your team can use this event to raise money for the Georgia Wildlife Conservation Fund—the main fund for the Georgia Wildlife Resources Division's Wildlife Conservation Section—or for the conservation organization of your choice.
+Your team can use the Youth Birding Competition to raise money for the Georgia Nongame Wildlife Conservation Fund – the main fund for DNR’s Wildlife Conservation Section – or for the conservation organization of your choice.

 Are there prizes?

 Of course!
-For each age group (K–2, 3–5, 6–8, 9–12 grades) teams will compete for the most birds seen and the most money raised.
+For each age group (K-2, 3-5, 6-8 or 9-12), teams will compete for most birds reported, most money raised and the top first-year teams.
 Grand prizes include new binoculars for the team finding the most birds.
-There will be door prizes for almost all of the participants.
+There also will be door prizes for almost all participants who attend the awards ceremony.

 How much does it cost?

-Details on registration, rules, ethics, resources, becoming a mentor and more are included in the Youth Birding Competition booklet (here's the 2020 version).
-The 2021 booklet will be available soon.
-This guide includes a bird species checklist, but you can also download one separately.
+Details on registration, rules, ethics, resources, becoming a mentor and more are included in the Youth Birding Competition booklet.
+The booklet includes a bird species checklist but you can also download one separately.

 Enjoy drawing?
 Learn more about the related Youth Birding T-shirt Art Contest.
 Participation on a birding team is encouraged but not required to submit artwork.
-The 2021 entry deadline is March 10.
+The deadline for entries to be emailed is March 15, 2022.

 Georgia's Youth Birding Competition is primarily funded by The Environmental Resources Network Inc. (TERN), friends group of the Wildlife Resources Division's Wildlife Conservation Section.
-For more information on TERN, including how to become a member, call 478-994-1438 or visit http://tern.homestead.com.
-Donations are also provided by Georgia and Albany Audubon societies (www.atlantaaudubon.org) and Georgia Ornithological Society (www.gos.org).
+For more information on TERN, including how to become a member, call 478-994-1438 or visit TERN’s website.
+Donations are also provided by Georgia and Albany Audubon societies and Georgia Ornithological Society.